Techbusters/Arduino-Sign-Language-Recogniser/README.md

 # Arduino-Sign-Language-Recogniser

-A Convolution Neural Network model for translating American sign language using Arduino Uno
+An apparatus for translating American Sign Language (ASL) using Machine Learning and Arduino Uno

 Purpose:

-This project is objected to reduce the communication gap between normal persons and so called deaf and dumb persons.
-The main communication method for the later persons is the standard sign language.
-The interpretation of their language requires years of training and experience and is often ambiguous to normal persons.
-In this context, our project comes into picture.
+This apparatus is designed for bridging the communication gap between the deaf & dumb people and others of the society.
+The primary language for communication is the American Sign Language (ASL).
+Generally, people who are not an expert in this language require an additional human translator to communicate with the deaf & dumb people.
+Our project aims at creating a model which uses Convolutional Neural Networks in Machine Learning to translate ASL into any other language with the support of Arduino Uno.

 Structure: